-Figure 12: Network of co-occurring keywords
+Figure 12.
+Network of co-occurring keywords

 A trending topic analysis is an essential mapping tool that helps demonstrate the evolution of literature.
-Figure 13 illustrates the topics that have been identified by examining the author keywords.
+Figure 13 illustrates the topics identified by examining the author's keywords.

-Figure 13: Trend topic over the year
+Figure 13.
+Trend topic over the year